-Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s time to find out if you’ve been affected as well.
+Termites tend to be a neighborhood-wide problem – so if your neighbor has had termites, it’s possible that your home has also been affected.

 Don’t wait until you actually see a termite swarm to get an inspection or treatment.
-Termites’ main source of food is wood, and each year they cause more damage to homes than fires, floods, and wind combined.
-And termites are equal-opportunity destroyers – all homes in Connecticut, at all times of the year, are fair game.
+Termites are equal-opportunity destroyers – all homes in Connecticut, at all times of the year, are fair game.

 FAQs: Termite Extermination from Envirocare Pest Control